interledger/rfcs/0000-stream/0000-stream.md

 ## Appendix A: Similarities and Differences with QUIC

 Unlike QUIC, STREAM:
-- Has only one packet type and the shared secret identifies the Connection rather than a separate Connection ID.
+- Has only one packet header instead of QUIC's short and long headers.
+- Uses the shared secret identifies the Connection rather than having a separate Connection ID.
 - Does not include a cryptographic handshake, because STREAM assumes a symmetric secret is communicated out of band.
 - Does not support unidirectional frames.
 The QUIC community had significant debate over whether to include unidirectional streams, bidirectional streams, or both.
 They settled on both primarily to support the HTTP request/response pattern as well as HTTP/2 Server Push.
 Unidirectional streams were left out of STREAM because they add complexity and are a premature optimization for this protocol now.
 - Does not have ACK frames, because ILP Prepare packets must be acknowledged with either a Fulfill or Reject packet.
 If the response includes an (authenticated) STREAM packet, the sender can treat that as an acknowledgement of the control and data frames from the Prepare packet they sent.